aymericzip/intlayer/docs/docs/intlayer_with_express_en.md

-# Getting Started with Intlayer and express-intlayer
+# Getting Started internationalizing (i18n) with Intlayer and Express

 `express-intlayer` is a powerful internationalization (i18n) middleware for Express applications, designed to make your backend services globally accessible by providing localized responses based on the client's preferences.